Why SEO Is Not Enough – A Benchmark Study

 This is the layer SEO cannot buy.
 It is built by:

-Mamaearth’s 767,000 absolute branded visits per month, 20,300 backlinks, and 8,500 AI mentions are not the output of any single team.
-They are the cumulative result of every function in the company doing its job well enough that the internet — collectively — has formed a strong, positive, repeated association with the brand.
+Mamaearth’s 767,000 branded visits, 20,300 backlinks, and 8,500 AI mentions are not the output of a single team.
+They reflect a coordinated effort across product, content, PR, and marketing that has built strong, consistent brand association.
+They are the cumulative result of every function in the company doing its job well enough that the internet, collectively, has formed a strong, positive, repeated association with the brand.
 That is what AI models learn from.

 6. Individual Brand Profiles vs. Mamaearth